 - Put hulls in food processer/blender then chop and process until hulls have a more pudding-like texture.

-- Spray 9 x 9 x 2 pan with cooking spray.
+- Spray a 9 x 9 x 2 pan with cooking spray.

 - Add pureed grape hulls to pan and spread evenly.